dragoonis/dagger-workshop-websummercamp/0-SETUP.md

-# Preparation - Setting up the
+# Preparation - Setting up the  system

-@todo - put these workshop details inside the dagger-laravel-app repo, so we can be in that context, and type "dagger init" on it.

-## Step 0 - Check your system
+## Check your system

 You will need
 - docker